munificent/craftinginterpreters/book/scanning.md

 ^code string

-Like with comments, it consumes characters until it hits the `"` that ends the string.
-It also gracefully handles running out of input before the string is closed and reports an error for that.
+Like with comments, we consume characters until we hit the `"` that ends the string.
+We also gracefully handle running out of input before the string is closed and report an error for that.

 For no particular reason, Lox supports multi-line strings.
 There are pros and cons to that, but prohibiting them was a little more complex than allowing them,